-While there is currently no woman Director on the Board, the Board is committed to ensuring that Board recruitment is based on objective criteria, merit and due regard for diversity in skills and experience, not solely gender.
+Currently, there is one (1) woman Director on the Board.
+The Board is committed to ensuring that Board recruitment is based on objective criteria, merit and due regard for diversity in skills and experience, not solely gender.
+However, the Board is cognisant of the recommendation in the MCCG on gender diversity policies and targets, as well as the measures to be taken to meet the targets.
+The Board will prioritise the appointment of women to the senior management as per the recommendation of the MCCG.